 Further, children with ADHD tend to be more impulsive and make short-sighted decisions; they may appear to be “fearless”.
 However, children with anxiety are likely to be more apprehensive and avoidant of feared situations.
 Further, children with anxiety are more likely to report physical symptoms such as headaches or stomachaches.

 Of course, these diagnoses are not mutually exclusive, and it is possible for a child with ADHD to also experience anxiety.
-In this case, a creative treatment plan should be developed to both help the child manage their inattentive symptoms as well as their anxiety and fear.
+In this case, a creative therapy plan should be developed to help both the child handle their inattentive symptoms as well as their anxiety and fear.

 You and your loved one deserve to make the first step toward a better life.
-Skilled therapists at GLPG are careful to make informed diagnoses in order to provide a child you care about with the correct evidence-based treatment for their symptoms.
-Make an appointment at any one of our convenient locations in the Metro Detroit area today.
+Skilled therapists at GLPG are careful to make an educated decision in order to provide a child with the appropriate plan based on their symptoms.
+Choose from any of our convenient Metro Detroit locations to set up an appointment today.